ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/compare-performance.md

     # Steps omitted
 ```

-Trigger the _Test Model_ job again.
+Trigger the Test Model job again by clicking the Run workflow button on the Actions tab.

-For the ACL results, observe that the **Self CPU time total** is lower compared to the OpenBLAS run in the previous section.
-The names of the layers have changed as well, where the `aten::mkldnn_convolution` is the kernel optimized to run on Aarch64.
-That operator is the main reason our inference time is improved, made possible by ACL.
+Expand the Run testing script step from your Actions tab.
+You should see a change in the performance results with OneDNN and ACL kernels being used.

 ```output
 Accuracy of the model on the test images: 90.48%